smlinux/nexuiz/server/readme.txt

 rcon.pl is a perl script that implements rcon which can be used to remotely control your server.

-help.cfg is a nexuiz config file proving a simple help message system.
+help.cfg is a Nexuiz config file providing a simple help message system.
 It prints all the messages from a list, one after the other with an configureable delay between them.
 Great to provide beginners with some hints.